vitessio/website/content/en/docs/get-started/scaleway.md

 Before we get started for the day, please complete and configure the following:

 * Go to [scaleway.com](https://www.scaleway.com/en/) and signup for an account.
-You will ned to click on an email activation link before you can deploy resources.
+You will need to click on an email activation link before you can deploy resources.

 * Launch a 3-node Kapsule Cluster:
   * Make sure you choose Kubernetes 1.15 (there is a known issue in 1.16 with helm init).